Ajapnyak District

 Ajapnyak (Աջափնյակ վարչական շրջան), is one of the 12 districts of Yerevan, the capital of Armenia.
 Located to the northwest of the city centre, Ajapnyak has common borders with the districts of Arabkir from the east, Davtashen from the north, Kentron from the southeast, and Malatia-Sebastia from the south.
 Hrazdan River forms the natural border of the district from the east.
 Ajapnyak has also common borders with the provinces of Armavir and Aragatsotn from the west, and Kotayk from the north.

 Overview

 With an area of 25 km² (11.21% of Yerevan city area), Ajapnyak is the 4th-largest district of Yerevan in terms of area.
-Ajapnyak literally means right bank in Armenian, which refers to the location of the district on the right bank of Hrazdan River.
-It is unofficially divided into smaller neighborhoods such as: Ajapnyak neighbourhood, Norashen, Nazarbekyan, Silikyan, Lukashin, Vahagni, Anastasavan and Cheremushki.
+Ajapnyak literally means 'right bank' in Armenian, which refers to the location of the district on the right bank of Hrazdan River.
+It is unofficially divided into smaller neighborhoods such as Ajapnyak, Norashen, Nazarbekyan, Silikyan, Lukashin, Vahagni, Anastasavan and Cheremushki.
 Kevork Chavush Square and Halabyan Street form the core of the district.
-Other notable streets of the district are Kevork Chavush street, Shiraz Street, Bashinjaghyan Street, Movses Silikyan Street and the Ashtarak Highway.
-Ajapnyak is separated from Kentorn and Malatia-Sebastia by the Leningrad Street.
+Other notable streets of the district are Kevork Chavush Street, Shiraz Street, Bashinjaghyan Street, Movses Silikyan Street and the Ashtarak Highway.
+Ajapnyak is separated from Kentron and Malatia-Sebastia by Leningradyan Street.